ThandoSomacele/masheleng-university-portal/framer-integration/QUICKSTART.md

 # 🚀 Framer Integration - Quick Start

+✅ **STATUS: Backend Connected Successfully!**

-Get your Framer site connected to the backend in 3 steps.
+Your Framer site is now connected to the NestJS backend.
+CORS is configured and working.

 ## Step 1: Start Backend with ngrok (5 minutes)